SUSE/cap-terraform/eks/README.md

 ### Configurations

-1. Add an EC2 Key Pairs to be used to join the nodes into the k8s cluster
+1. Add an EC2 Key Pairs to be used to join the nodes into the k8s cluster.
+Make sure that the key pair is created within the same AWS region than the cluster
 2. Make sure that you are using a user with no admin rights

 ## Instructions